Pdf Store App With Gemini

-TL;DR: Wrote pdf store app with Gemini.
+TL;DR: A PDF store app was developed using Gemini.
 Try it out here: https://pdf-reader-app-latest.onrender.com/, or scroll down to see screenshots.

 Motivation

-I have been searching for an app that allows me to aggregate pdfs and annotate them.
-I eventually found one.
-However, I thought it would be a nice opportunity to give Gemini a try.
-The goal was less to develop a rigorous agent setup, but see how far an out of the box agent cli could take me.
-I was impressed with how easy it was to have Gemini kick start an MVP and let me focus on the interaction with the product.
+The project was motivated by a search for an app that allows for the aggregation of pdfs and annotate them.
+A solution was eventually found one.
+However, this presented an opportunity to give Gemini a try.
+The goal was less to develop a rigorous agent setup, but see how far an out of the box agent cli could go.
+Gemini demonstrated an impressive ability to kick start an MVP and enable a focus on the interaction with the product.

 $ gemini

-Here are the highlights of my 1-2 hour interaction spread over 3 days:
+Here are the highlights of the 1-2 hour interaction spread over 3 days:

 Day 1: From Scratch (~30 min)

-• Have it take an arXiv abstract link (ex: https://arxiv.org/abs/2210.07897) and extract metadata and download the associated pdf.
-I also gave it these xpath selectors here to extract metadata.
-I can now post arXiv links and have them show up.
+- Have it take an arXiv abstract link (ex: https://arxiv.org/abs/2210.07897) and extract metadata and download the associated pdf.
+It was also provided with these xpath selectors here to extract metadata.
+ArXiv links can now be posted.

-• Add keyword search so I can easily (and simply) search for a paper.
+- Add keyword search enabling easy and simple search for a paper.

-After asking it back and forth and in between moving on to other things, I had a working app that runs locally by running backend and frontend separately.
-It felt like working with and checking in on a very knowledgeable colleague 1.
+After an iterative prompting process and in between moving on to other things, a working app was established that runs locally by running backend and frontend separately.
+The experience resembled working with and checking in on a very knowledgeable colleague 1.
 Very promising.

 Day 2: Add a feature to Existing App (~15-20 min)